pgailinas/videoqa-representation-comparison/docs/index.md

 This project explores Retrieval-Augmented Generation (RAG) techniques for Video Question Answering (VideoQA) using multimodal video understanding pipelines.

-The workflow combines video preprocessing, frame and clip extraction, embedding generation, vector database indexing, and large language model reasoning to evaluate how effectively AI systems can answer natural-language questions about video content.
+The workflow combines video preprocessing, frame and clip extraction, embedding generation, vector database indexing, and large language model (LLM) reasoning to evaluate how effectively AI systems can answer natural-language questions about video content.

 The project is intended for students, researchers, and developers interested in modern multimodal AI workflows and practical VideoQA system design.